Any new medical intervention comes with some fears. The best way to calm these fears is to learn as much as you can ahead of time!

 PICC line placement is no different — the more you know, the more confident you will feel walking into the procedure.
 A PICC line (peripherally inserted central catheter) is a thin tube inserted through the veins in your arm into larger veins near your heart.
 It is often used when patients need frequent IV treatments, to minimize pain and damage to the veins from frequent needles.

-We know how it feels to be facing this type of procedure, so we’ve put together a list of what to expect:
+We know how it feels to be facing this type of procedure, so we’ve put together our Ultimate Guide to PICCs video, followed by a list of what to expect for PICC placement:

 1. Preparing for placement